 - Sometimes your butcher may save you trimmings for free.
-Can’t hurt to ask!
+It can’t hurt to ask!

 - Prepare up to a month at once and freeze portioned amounts in muffin tins, then pop them out and store them in baggies.

 Basic Preparation Guidelines for Homemade Dog Treats

 Treats can be even more fun to make at home than regular meals, as there’s more flexibility when the food items aren’t responsible for the bulk of your dog’s daily nutritional intake.

-A simple meat jerky can be made by slicing raw chicken, beef, or another favorite protein into super-thin slices, on the grain.
+A simple meat jerky can be made by slicing raw chicken, beef, or another favorite protein into super-thin slices on the grain.
 An eighth of an inch works.
 You can even boil chicken for dogs.
 Preheat the oven to 200 degrees.
 Spray a pan lightly with nonstick spray, or line the pan with a Silpat.
 Then bake the meat slices for about two hours, or till they’re the desired consistency.
 Allow jerky to cool.
 Then slice with scissors into bite-sized portions.
 Store in an airtight container for a few weeks, or keep in the freezer for several months.

 Be Sure You’re Doing it Right

-Dr. Mollica advises that pet parents pay close attention to their dog’s energy and comfort levels, and especially changes to their stool.
+Dr. Mollica advises that pet parents pay close attention to their dog’s energy and comfort levels, especially changes to their stool.
 Other indications that a homemade diet isn’t doing the trick might include “...muscle loss or atrophy, neurologic symptoms, weakness, or inability to raise the head and neck.”

 Dr. Mollica says protein is vital, “but not the be all end all.
 Carbs, fat, fiber, vitamins, minerals, and amino acids are all equally important.”
-Nutritionally balanced supplements are a good consideration, especially if homemade meals will be served on a permanent basis.
+Nutritionally balanced supplements are a reasonable consideration, especially if homemade meals are served permanently.